Livia-Zaharia/tensorflow-test/README.md

 It was first developed on Windows and ran with Tensorflow on CPU.
 It can still do that but will take long hours.
 At the moment it will be developed under WSL/Linux so that it can run on Tensorflow on GPU with a custom build of Tensorflow

-In either case, for any operating system there should be a virtual enviroment created with python 3.10.6
+In either case, for both operating system there should be a virtual enviroment created with python 3.10.6

+If by chance anyone wondered why there has to be two separate enviorments for the different OS found a good answer [here](https://stackoverflow.com/questions/42733542/how-to-use-the-same-python-virtualenv-on-both-windows-and-linux)

 #